Title vs Subtitle vs Keyword Field: Where Each ASO Keyword Should Go

 The fastest test

 Update one field at a time.
-Title, subtitle, and keyword field index slightly differently and at slightly different speeds — changing all three at once and waiting 2 weeks tells you nothing about what worked.
+Title, subtitle, and keyword field index slightly differently and at slightly different speeds.
+Change all three at once, wait 2 weeks, and you learn nothing about what worked.

-Better: change the keyword field first (lowest visibility risk).
+Better: change the keyword field first, since it carries the lowest visibility risk.
 Wait 7–10 days, run the ASO tool again, and check whether your rank on the new keywords actually moved.
 Then change the subtitle.
 Then, only if you have a high-confidence head term, change the title.

 The saved-projects feature in the ASO research tool stores each run so you can compare week-over-week without re-deriving the math.